 On the other hand, content marketing would involve creating and publishing blog posts, whitepapers, and other content that is focused on providing information about your widget-related services.

 You can effectively reach your target audience by combining SEO and content marketing.
-Firstly, content marketing helps to provide the necessary information customers need to make an informed purchase decision.
+Firstly, content marketing helps provide customers with the necessary information to make an informed purchase decision.
 In contrast, SEO helps ensure customers can find your website.

 In addition, SEO can help you track the success of your content marketing efforts by looking at things like conversions and impressions.

-Using keywords is a critical factor in how SEO and content marketing work together.
+Using keywords is critical to how SEO and content marketing work together.
 Search engines like Google use keywords to determine what content appears in their search engine results pages (SERPs).
 Businesses need to use appropriate, targeted keywords in their scope to complement their content.

 Remember that keywords should be used sparingly and strategically in content.
 Using too many can hurt a website’s ranking in the SERPs, as it may appear too repetitive or be seen as keyword stuffing.

 On the other hand, if the wrong keywords are chosen, it can also harm a website’s search engine optimization efforts.